MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 Once you install the package, you can begin to configure Stripe for your Power Pages site.

-### Step 2a: Obtain your Stripe keys

-1. In the design studio, choose **Set up**.
-1. Under **Integrations**, select **External apps**.
-1. In the Integrations table, select the **Manage** action for Stripe.
-1. Go to the Stripe developer dashboard.

-   From the API Keys tab, obtain the **Publishable** and **Secret Keys** required to enable this integration.

-    > [!NOTE]
-    > - For the secret key, we recommend using the **restricted API keys** that Stripe provides to limit access and permissions for different areas of your account data in Stripe.
-    > - Release 9.6.3.x. added support for live mode keys in addition to test mode keys.
-To understand various types of keys, refer to [Stripe's documentation on API keys](https://stripe.com/docs/keys).

-### Step 2b: Choose your storage type
+### Step 2a: Choose your storage type

 You can use Dataverse (only supports test mode) or Azure Key Vault (supports both test mode and live mode) to store the Stripe API keys.

 If you use Azure Key Vault, add the Stripe Secret/Restricted key to a key vault and assign permissions to your site by following these steps:

-### Step 2c: Configure Azure Key Vault (optional)
+### Step 2b: Configure Azure Key Vault (optional)

 If you choose Azure Key Vault as your storage type, complete the following steps.
-If you choose Dataverse, continue to step 2d ([Add your keys to your configuration](#step-2d-add-your-keys-to-your-configuration)).
+If you choose Dataverse, continue to step 2c ([Add your keys to your configuration](#step-2d-add-your-keys-to-your-configuration)).

 1. Within the Azure portal, obtain the name of your app in **App registrations** which corresponds to your Power Pages website.